-On this day, 22-year-old Carson McCullers’ first novel, The Heart Is a Lonely Hunter, is published.
+On June 4, 1940 22-year-old Carson McCullers’ first novel, The Heart Is a Lonely Hunter, is published.
 The novel, about misfits in a Georgia mill town, is an instant success.

 McCullers, born Lula Carson Smith in Columbus, Georgia, in 1917, was strongly encouraged in her childhood artistic endeavors by her mother, who believed she was an artistic genius.
 McCullers planned to be a concert pianist.
 Meanwhile, she began writing plays for her siblings to perform.
 At age 17, she went to New York to study at Juilliard, but on the subway, she lost all the money her parents had saved for her tuition.
 She supported herself for a year at school, then gave up music for writing and returned to Georgia.